nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 97
 00:05:48,601 --> 00:05:50,052
-[SPEAKER_01]: can go in at 926.
+[SPEAKER_01]: can go in at 9/26 release.

 98
 00:05:51,079 --> 00:05:52,671
-[SPEAKER_00]: Great, okay, yeah, let me get it in.
+[SPEAKER_00]: Great, okay, yeah, let me get that in.

 99
 00:05:52,651 --> 00:05:56,063
-[SPEAKER_01]: Because I'm going to run the payroll at 29.
+[SPEAKER_01]: Because I'm going to run the payroll on the 29th.

 100
 00:05:56,043 --> 00:05:59,404
-[SPEAKER_01]: And then that money file is for you fidelity.
+[SPEAKER_01]: And then that money file is through fidelity.

 101
 00:05:59,384 --> 00:06:02,965